• Skip to primary navigation

 2. Easier bulk buying

-We’ve bought eyeglasses, orthotics, tires, and car loans through Costco.
-All have been really good deals.
-Costco sells appliances, tools, dishes, clothes, etc. The selection is not vast, but the prices are generally good.
+Costco also sells appliances, tools, dishes, clothes, etc. The selection is not vast, and it’s largely seasonal, but the prices are generally good.

 5. Cash back for purchases

-I can’t find the information on their site, but when we upgraded, they told us that our “earnings” check back would be at least the difference of the $55.
-That is, if we didn’t earn that much in our 2%, they would give it to us.
-Last year’s check was $62, so we gained back $7.
+I can’t find the information on their site, but when we upgraded, they told us that our “rewards” check would be at least the difference of the upgrade.
+That is, if we didn’t earn the $65 in our 2% back, they would just give it to us.

 6. Awesome food court

 While it’s certainly not health food, Costco’s food court offers take-out/junk food for great prices.
-You can get a Kosher hot dog and a soda for a buck fifty.
+You can still get a Kosher hot dog and a soda for a buck fifty, even after decades of inflation.
 Who else does that?

-My homemade pizza is better than Costco’s, but theirs is very decent for ten bucks.
+My homemade pizza is better than Costco’s, but theirs is very decent for twelve bucks.

 7. Fun food a plenty